openziti/ziti-doc/docusaurus/docs/reference/config-types/host.v1.md

 **Port Check Example**

 This config will cause a port check to run against the service every five seconds.
-After the check has failed twice in a row, the terminator will be marked failed.
-After the check has been passing for a minute, the terminator will be restored to its original precedence.
+After the check has failed twice in a row, the endpoint will be marked failed.
+After the check has been passing for a minute, the endpoint will be restored to its original precedence.

 ```json
 {